aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/track-changes/reject-all/_index.md

 Rejects all revisions in the document.

-## Reject all revisions in Word online REST API
+## Reject all revisions in Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|